Hits Remixed (album): Background

 The album features singles that were released on both of the previous television soundtracks, Hannah Montana and Hannah Montana 2.
 Most of Hits Remixed, who have formerly collaborated for other Disney acts like High School Musical.
 The American Idol judge, Kara DioGuardi co-wrote and co-produced "We Got the Party" along with Greg Wells, Brian Green, Matthew Wilder and more.
 Other personnel include: Jamie Houston, Aris Archontis, Jeannie Lurie, Chen Neeman, Jay Landers and Holly Mathis.

 Hannah Montana: Hits Remixed was sold exclusively on August 19, 2008, through the American retail company Walmart in the United States.
 That later changed as the album was released internationally, more than a year later.

 Chart performance

 For the week ending September 6, 2008, Hannah Montana: Hits Remixed debuted and peaked at number one hundred-three in the United States, under the chart, Billboard 200.
 In its second week, the remix album completely fell from the chart.
 However, it also charted on Kid Albums, then Top Kid Audio, debuting in the top ten.
 For the week ending September 13, Hannah Montana: Hits Remixed reached number four on the chart.
 The album spent a total of seven weeks on the chart.

 Track listing

-All tracks are produced by their original producers from both the Hannah Montana and Hannah Montana 2 soundtracks.
-All tracks remixed by Marco Marinangeli and Simone Sello.
+All tracks are produced by their original producers from both the Hannah Montana and Hannah Montana 2 soundtracks and are remixed by Marco Marinangeli and Simone Sello.